John Forbes Nash Jr.: Death

-On May 23, 2015, Nash and his wife died in a car accident on the New Jersey Turnpike in Monroe Township, New Jersey, while returning home from receiving the Abel Prize in Norway.
+On May 23, 2015, Nash and his wife died in a car crash on the New Jersey Turnpike in Monroe Township, New Jersey, while returning home from receiving the Abel Prize in Norway.
 The driver of the taxicab in which they were riding from Newark Airport lost control of the cab and struck a guardrail.
 Because neither were wearing seatbelts, both passengers were ejected and killed.
 At the time of his death, Nash was a longtime resident of New Jersey.
 He was survived by two sons, John Charles Martin Nash, who lived with his parents at the time of their death, and elder child John Stier.

 Following his death, obituaries appeared in scientific and popular media throughout the world.
 In addition to their obituary for Nash, The New York Times published an article containing quotes from Nash that had been assembled from media and other published sources.
 The quotes consisted of Nash's reflections on his life and achievements.

 Legacy

 At Princeton in the 1970s, Nash became known as "The Phantom of Fine Hall" (Princeton's mathematics center), a shadowy figure who would scribble arcane equations on blackboards in the middle of the night.

 He is referred to in a novel set at Princeton, The Mind-Body Problem, 1983, by Rebecca Goldstein.

 Sylvia Nasar's biography of Nash, A Beautiful Mind, was published in 1998.
-A film by the same name was released in 2001, directed by Ron Howard with Russell Crowe playing Nash; it won four Academy Awards, including Best Picture.
+A film by the same name was released in 2001, directed by Ron Howard, with Russell Crowe playing Nash and Jennifer Connelly playing Alicia; it won four Academy Awards, including Best Picture.
 For his performance as Nash, Crowe won the Golden Globe Award for Best Actor – Motion Picture Drama at the 59th Golden Globe Awards and the BAFTA Award for Best Actor at the 55th British Academy Film Awards.
 Crowe was nominated for the Academy Award for Best Actor at the 74th Academy Awards.